Manager Joe Maddon won’t be back with Cubs next season

 Maddon’s arrival in November 2014 coincided with the ascent of an impressive wave of prospects.
 A month after Maddon signed on, Jon Lester joined the Cubs in free agency, and the team took off from there.

 Chicago won 103 games on its way to the NL Central title three years ago.
-After eliminating San Francisco and the Los Angeles Dodgers in the playoffs, the Cubs stopped their historic championship drought by beating the Cleveland Indians in a memorable Game 7 in the World Series.
+After eliminating San Francisco and the Los Angeles Dodgers in the playoffs, the Cubs stopped their championship drought by beating the Cleveland Indians in a memorable Game 7 in the World Series.

+“It’s hard to express kind of how (it) feels.
+You kind of feel like it could be an end of an era,” said veteran utilityman Ben Zobrist, who played for Maddon in Tampa Bay and Chicago.
+“When I look at my career, he’s at the top. … Joe’s a special person.
+Those kind of people, let alone managers, don’t come along very often.”

+AP freelance writer Jeff Melnick contributed to this report from St. Louis.

 Jay Cohen can be reached at https://twitter.com/jcohenap